• Skip to primary navigation

 Our waitress did offer to sell us a bottle of the dressing, which of course I accepted.
 I also took a few minutes to chat with the enigmatic chef himself.
 Marcel Gutierrez, who owns the Arugula Deli with his wife Mindy, is responsible for the deli's amazing menu.
 Chef Marcel is an affable and engaging man who is passionate about his work.
 Were it not that we had places to go and things to do, I would have loved to have had time to visit with him longer.

 I took a couple of wrong turns before I finally got the the piña colada dressing right.
-I don't know if my ingredient list bares little resemblance to Chef Marcel's recipe, but the end result tastes spot on.
+I don't know if my ingredient list bares little resemblance to Chef Marcel's recipe, but our original dressing recipe (Dressing 1 on the recipe card) tastes spot on.

-★ Dried cranberries: Dried cranberries give the salad a new tart-sweet bite.
-Golden raisins are a decent substitute.
+• Dried cranberries: Dried cranberries give the salad a new tart-sweet bite.

 Whisk together all the dressing ingredients.
 Refrigerate until ready to serve.

-Cook the quinoa: Rinse 1½ cups quinoa thoroughly before cooking it to remove the bitter-tasting saponin that coats the individual seeds.
+Rinse 1½ cups quinoa thoroughly before cooking it to remove the bitter-tasting saponin that may coat the individual seeds.

 Once the water is all absorbed, remove the pot from heat, cover it and let the quinoa steam for 5 minutes.